 What Does a Dog Behaviorist Do?

 Dogs with emotional problems can misbehave in many ways.
-The first step the dog behaviorist will take will be to do a complete evaluation of your dog.
-He will help identify the cause of your dog’s problems, then, he will create a customized treatment plan to help your dog deal with his problems.
-The dog behaviorist will work directly with you to teach you how to carry out the treatment plan successfully, and he will follow up with you if you experience any issues.
+The first step a dog behaviorist will take is evaluating your dog.
+They will help identify the cause of your dog’s problems, then create a customized treatment plan to help your dog deal with those problems.
+They will also work directly with you to teach you how to carry out the treatment plan successfully and follow up with you to see how things are going and to help you navigate any issues.

-There can be many reasons for a dog’s bad behavior.
-There could be another pet in the home that is making him feel uncomfortable, or the dog may have a medical problem that’s causing him to misbehave.
-If you’ve adopted a dog that has lived in another home, he may have picked up his problems before coming to you.
-Or, you may have gotten a dog breed that’s not right for your home environment – some dogs need more one-on-one time with their humans, some need more room to run and play and some may not do well with other pets in the home.
+There can be many causes for a dog’s bad behavior.
+It could be another pet in the home that is making them feel uncomfortable or a medical problem that’s causing a change in behavior.
+If you’ve adopted a dog that has lived in another home, they may have picked up bad habits or been traumatized before coming to you.
+Or, you may have gotten a dog breed that’s not right for your home environment – some dogs need more one-on-one time with their humans, more room to run and play, or to not be in a home with other pets.

-A dog behaviorist will visit the pet owner’s home to personally observe the pet as he interacts with the family.
-A dog behaviorist isn’t interested in training – he’s interested in finding the cause of the dog behavior problem.
-Once he has observed the pet in his home environment, he will work with the owner to make the proper changes to the pet’s environment.
+A dog behaviorist will visit the pet owner’s home to personally observe the pet as they interact with the family.
+They aren’t interested in training – they’re interested in finding the cause of the behavioral problem.
+Once they have observed the pet in their home environment, they will work with the owner to make the appropriate changes to the pet’s environment.
 If medication is needed to manage a medical condition, a dog behaviorist will also work directly with your dog’s veterinarian.

 Animal shelters are filled with dogs whose owners didn’t know how to help them.
-Because of continued dog behavior problems, these dog owners eventually became so frustrated that they gave up.
-But today many pet shelters work directly with dog behaviorists to help them deal with problem pets who have been surrendered by their owners.
+Because of continued dog behavior problems, these dog owners eventually became so frustrated that they give up, and many pet shelters work directly with dog behaviorists to help them deal with problem pets who have been surrendered by their owners.
 By working with a dog behaviorist, many of these surrendered dogs will increase their chances of finding a new home.

 Destructive dogs can benefit greatly from a dog behaviorist.
-There can be many causes to your dog’s destructive behavior, and a dog behaviorist can help to pinpoint the problem so you can deal with it head on.
+There can be many causes for a dog’s destructive behavior, and a dog behaviorist can help to pinpoint the problem, so you can deal with it head on.
 Most dogs become destructive when they are bored, but some dogs become destructive because they suffer from separation anxiety.
-A good dog behaviorist will know the difference and help you to address the underlying issue.
+A good dog behaviorist will know the difference and help you address the underlying issue.

 Puppies that are not properly socialized with human interaction at a young age tend to grow into unstable dogs.
 If you are living with a dog that cannot be approached by anyone other than you, it is important to get help quickly.
-Eventually, these puppies become fear biters or they become very aggressive.
+Eventually, these puppies become fear biters or overly aggressive.

 How to Choose a Dog Behaviorist

 Before choosing a dog behaviorist, you should do your homework.
-This is an unregulated field, and unfortunately, anyone can call himself a “dog behaviorist” regardless of his actual training.
+This is an unregulated field, and unfortunately, anyone can call themselves a “dog behaviorist,” regardless of their actual training.
 That’s why it’s so important to look for a dog behaviorist with the right education and experience.
 As a good rule of thumb, look for dog behaviorists who are certified with a respected organization like the Animal Behavior Society (ABS).
 When choosing a dog behaviorist, remember that there are levels of expertise in the field, from trainers and behavior consultants to certified applied animal behaviorists and board-certified veterinary behaviorists.

-Speak to your veterinarian and ask him or her to refer you to a good dog behaviorist in your area.
+Speak to your veterinarian and ask them to refer you to a good dog behaviorist in your area.